 Many people pick a general number, say $1 million, and aim for that for retirement.
 The problem is everyone is different.
 What you might need for retirement might be much more than what somebody else needs.
 If you save that million, then get to retirement and find out you needed $2 million, you are stuck.
 Make sure to calculate how much you are going to need for retirement.
 If you are going to need $60,000 a year, you need to save $1.5 million.
 Always multiply your yearly needs by 25.
 Also, take into account things like increased need for medical assistance later in life.
 Medical bills take up a huge chunk of retired people’s income.

 Investing can be complicated and confusing, so many people will pick their investments based on feelings or emotions.
 This can be an easy way to sink your investments.
 Make sure you are going into the investment process with knowledge and informed decisions.
 If you don’t know what you are doing, hire a financial expert.
-If you can’t afford an expert, online investing sites like E*TRADE and Scottrade can offer expertise at very little cost.
+If you can’t afford an expert, online investing sites like E*TRADE can offer expertise at very little cost.

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.